I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something

 I choose approximately 400-500 of the best images for you that will go into your Online Gallery.
 Obviously, I take more than this number, but some are duplicates.
 I want you to have the best.

 How long until I get my photos?

 I aim to get your photos edited and ready to view within six weeks.
 This may take 8-10 weeks in the really busy summer weeks, but I keep in touch and let you know how it’s all going.
 I often post a sneak peek of a few images on Facebook unless you ask me not to.

 How many pictures do you take?

-On a wedding day, I can take loads, up to 1500 photos, and I tend to deliver approximately 400-500 hand edited photos for you to choose from.
-The remainder tends to be photos where guests are blinking etc, or duplicates.
+On a wedding day, I can take loads, up to 3000 photos, and I tend to deliver approximately 400-500 hand edited photos for you to choose from.
+The remainder tends to be photos where guests are blinking etc, or duplicates, these are deleted.
 Family sessions not so many but still enough for a great selection.